Ravendwyr/HandyNotes_SummerFestival/README.md

 What it does
 ------------

 This addon displays locations of unvisited bonfires on the worldmap and minimap while the Midsummer Festival is active (21st June - 4th July).
 If you also have TomTom or Cartographer installed, you can right-click on a marker to create a Waypoint arrow.

-This addon is the spiritual successor to [TourGuide - The Midsummer Festival](https://github.com/EthanCentaurai/TourGuide_MidsummerFestival), re-written as a HandyNotes plug-in due to TourGuide being broken and abandoned.
+This addon is the successor to [TourGuide - The Midsummer Festival](https://github.com/EthanCentaurai/TourGuide_MidsummerFestival), re-written as a HandyNotes plug-in due to TourGuide being broken and abandoned.

 Requires [HandyNotes](http://www.curse.com/addons/wow/handynotes) to work.